 Why Should I Play Explorer’s Society?

-Beyond metagame considerations, the Society is the place to go for high-tech hijinks.
+The Society is the game’s newest faction, and so players of long vintage (or those returning after an extended break) might find themselves attracted to its novelty.
+For new players, the Society is the place to go for high-tech hijinks.
 The Arcanists may be the steampunk tinkerers, but the Society is full of mad scientists and their crazy lightning machines.
 They’re not all technophiles, and a few of the crews have gribbly monsters to rival the Neverborn, but they’re definitely a techy lot.
-Gameplay-wise, Society crews tend towards the upper end of the complexity scale; almost all of their masters have extremely complicated interlocking mechanics, and even those at the bottom end of the scale still have some pretty crazy stuff going on.
-Definitely not a beginner faction.

 The symbol of the Explorer’s Society is a pair of guns crossed over a compass, with a torch in the middle.
 Something to show you where to go, something to light your way there, and something to shoot whoever you find.